 Interest Rate in Fiji averaged 0.48 percent from 2010 until 2021, reaching an all time high of 2.50 percent in December of 2010 and a record low of 0.25 percent in March of 2020.
 This page provides - Fiji Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Fiji Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Interest Rate in Fiji is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Fiji to stand at 1.00 in 12 months time.
-In the long-term, the Fiji Interest Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.
+Interest Rate in Fiji is expected to be 0.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Fiji Interest Rate is projected to trend around 0.50 percent in 2023 and 1.00 percent in 2024, according to our econometric models.